-If you’re using a laptop, place it on a 12-24 inch stack of books so the camera at the top of the screen is at eye level.
+If you’ll be using a laptop, place it on a 12-24 inch stack of books so the camera at the top of the screen is at eye level.

-If you’re using a cell phone and don’t have a stand or tripod, DON’T plan on holding it the holding time – build a stand.
-Begin by building a platform of large books 16-24″ high.
-Then prop up your phone vertically using whatever you can find – one option is to lean it on a smaller stack of books and put a coaster or two in front of it.
+Generally it’s best to avoid using our cell phone for a video interview, but if you have no alternative, build a stand if you don’t have a tripod – DON’T plan on holding it the whole time.
+Begin by building a deep platform of large books 16-24″ high.
+Then prop up your phone, using whatever you can find, so that it is completely vertical and the camera is at eye level.
+One option is to lean it on a smaller stack of books and put a coaster or two in front of it.

-Make a test call using the platform you’ll be using later (Zoom, Skype, Teams, Facetime etc.)
+Always make a test call using the platform you’ll be using later (Zoom, Teams, WebEx, Google Meet, Facetime, Skype etc.)